LyAndy09/Yelp-Comment-Search/README.md

 NOTE: NEEDS YELP-FUSION API KEY TO USE

 The purpose of this program is to assess a local businesses for a specific item and verifying the existence through reviews of each associated business.
-For example, if I wanted to look for a "Lavender iced latte" through yelp, there isn't a gaurantee their results will have what I searched for.
+For example, if I wanted to look for a "Lavender iced latte" through Yelp, there isn't a gaurantee their results will have what I searched for.
-Instead, Yelp will return a general search of coffee and will occasionally show a review highlighting the searched term.
+Instead, Yelp will return a general search for coffee and will occasionally return a review that features "Lavender Iced Latte"
+This program is meant to eliminate the wasted time of finding such occasional review and instead allows you to decide what to eat!

 <img src = "yelp.jpg" alt = "yelp search results" title = "Yelp results" width = "900" height = "600" display = "inline-block" />